GULibrarySandbox/data-vis-basics/content/5-convert.md

 1. Once downloaded and installed, open PhotoPad Image Editor.
 2. Click on `Open` on the `Home` tab, then browse to locate the image to be resized.
 3. With the image open, click on `Resolution` on the `Home` tab.
+4.	{% include figure.html img="PhotoPad1.png" alt="PhotoPad software" caption="Create image using PhotoPad" width="100%" %}
-4. Change the resolution to that specified by the journal’s style guide – usually `300 pixels/inch`.
+5. Change the resolution to that specified by the journal’s style guide – usually `300 pixels/inch`.
-5. Click the `Apply` button.
+6. Click the `Apply` button.
 You can also change the dimensions of the image once the resolution has been set.
+7.	{% include figure.html img="PhotoPad2.png" alt="PhotoPad software" caption="Change resolution in PhotoPad" width="100%" %}
-6. Select `save` on the `Home` tab, then `Save As…` to save your edited image in the `format` specified by the journal’s style guide and in the appropriate location.
+8. Select `save` on the `Home` tab, then `Save As…` to save your edited image in the `format` specified by the journal’s style guide and in the appropriate location.
-{% include figure.html img="PhotoPad1.png" alt="PhotoPad software" caption="Create image using PhotoPad" width="100%" %}{% endcapture %} {% include card.md header="Activity - Create image using PhotoPad" text=text %}
+{% endcapture %} {% include card.md header="Activity - Create image using PhotoPad" text=text %}

 {% capture text %}
 1. Go to the application folder on Mac and open `Preview`.
 Then click `File` on the menu bar and `Open…`.